 Additionally, the CSU Alumni Council appoints an alumni trustee, while the governor appoints a faculty trustee from nominees proposed by the Academic Senate of the California State University.
 The alumni and faculty trustees serve for two years.
 The governor also appoints two student trustees from nominees proposed by the California State Student Association.
 Student trustees serve staggered two-year terms.
 Terms for alumni, faculty, and student trustees expire at the end of their term.

-The Governor is designated as the President of the Board, the General Counsel serves as Secretary, and the Chief Financial Officer as Treasurer.
-Other officers, including the board's chair and vice chair, are elected by board members for one-year terms.
+The governor is designated as the President of the Board, while the CSU’s General Counsel serves as Secretary, and its Chief Financial Officer as Treasurer.
+Other officers, including the Board’s chair and vice chair, are elected by Board members for one-year terms.

 Currently there are nine standing committees of the Board: Audit; Campus Planning, Buildings and Grounds; Collective Bargaining; Educational Policy; Finance; Governmental Relations; Institutional Advancement; Organization and Rules; and University and Faculty Personnel.

 The Donahoe Higher Education Act of 1960 structured state colleges and individual campuses into the nation’s largest system of four-year higher education (designated “The California State University” on January 1, 1982).
 The legislation became Division 16.5 of the California Education Code.
 Along with Division 18, it defines the composition, appointments, terms, powers, and functions of the CSU Board of Trustees.

 Section 89030 of the Code provides “the Trustees shall adopt rules and regulations not inconsistent with the laws of this State for: a) the government of the trustees, b) the government of their appointees and employees, c) the government of the California State University.”
 Section 66607 stipulates that “The California State University shall be entirely independent of all political and sectarian influence and kept free therefrom in the appointment of its trustees and in the administration of its affairs.”